 Citizenship is covered in Year 11 with students following a ‘curriculum for life’ that includes a unit on teenage mental health provided by the University of York, a scheme of work on careers and destinations post-16 as well as money management.
 Students will also follow the whole school the whole school Citizenship programme through tutor time and assemblies.

 In addition to the core curriculum, The Joseph Rowntree School offers a wide range of GCSE Options to all students.
-The GCSE courses currently taken by students – and that will be offered to the Year 9 cohort in 2014-15 – are:
+The GCSE courses currently offered to students can be viewed on each subject page – however classes can only run if there is sufficient student uptake.

 Students select four options to take to GCSE in addition to the core curriculum.
 Each option is taught across 5 lessons a fortnight.